Advanced Settings

 region also increases the likelihood that multiple stars will live

 within its boundaries, which could lead to guiding problems.
+The

 - 'Star mass detection' - tells PHD2